- SAP HANA has an enormous number of exaggerated articles.

 This issue has arisen from SAP itself when it tells clients that things like HANA will replace APO, which again is like saying Oracle 12C will replace APO or replace CRM.
 It is both incorrect and confusing to say that a database returns an application.

-So let us establish and important feature of the software.
+So let us establish an essential feature of the software.